parisepigenetics/great_3d/README.md

 # Short Description

 This is a program made for a project at the university of Paris 7 in master 2 of bio-informatics.
-This program permit display a 3D transcription map of a genome.
+This program permits to display a 3D transcription map of a genome.

 # Needed Files